Data Connectors Overview | Yext Hitchhikers Platform

 Adding Content to your Search experience

-One great use case for leveraging a Data Connector is pulling content into the Knowledge Graph to surface in Answers Experiences.
+One great use case for leveraging a Data Connector is pulling content into the Knowledge Graph to surface in Search experiences.

-For example, let’s say you want to include your blog posts in your Answers experience, but you manage and store those on your Wordpress site.
-You can set up a Crawler or API Connector that will pull in new blog posts as you publish in Wordpress and start including them in your Answers search.
+For example, let’s say you want to include your blog posts in your Search experience, but you manage and store those on your Wordpress site.
+You can set up a Crawler or API Connector that will pull in new blog posts as you publish in Wordpress and start including them in search.

-Or, say you want to add Answers to your Help Site to improve your search quality, or easily include content from other sources in search results, but you manage your help content in Zendesk or ServiceNow.
-You can set up the Zendesk or ServiceNow Data Connector to pull your help articles into the Knowledge Graph to surface in your Answers search.
+Or, say you want to add Search to your Help Site to improve your search quality, or easily include content from other sources in search results, but you manage your help content in Zendesk or ServiceNow.
+You can set up the Zendesk or ServiceNow Data Connector to pull your help articles into the Knowledge Graph to surface in your Search experience.

-You can also leverage apps like Shopify and Magento to pull product data from your product catalog into Yext, which you can use to power a rich ecommerce search experience with Yext Answers.
+You can also leverage apps like Shopify and Magento to pull product data from your product catalog into Yext, which you can use to power a rich ecommerce search experience with Yext Search.

 Pulling Content to Manage Entities

 Another use case for leveraging a Data Connector is if all of your information is already stored in another system and you are looking to manage it in Yext as well.

 For example, if all of your locations are already stored in Google, you can leverage the Google Data Sync App to easily pull locations from your Google account into the Yext Knowledge Graph — making it faster and easier to get started with Yext.